ophid1an/PractorFlow/README.md

 ## 📄 License

-This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE.txt](LICENSE.txt) file for details.

 Apache 2.0 allows you to:
 - ✅ Use commercially